Kazumakr/ECsite_kk/README.md

+# EC site KK

-1.What is this project about?
+# 1.What is this project about?

--This site is EC site of my own select shop.
+- This site is EC site of my own select shop.

-2.What am I using this project for?
--html,css fontawesome
--vscode
--netrify
+# 2.What is the purpose of this project?

+To sell selected items.

-3.Why did I decide to make this project?
+# 3.Why I decided to make this project

--These days we have market platform, but we need to pay service charge to sell something.
+These days we have market platform, but we need to pay service charge to sell something.
 So I decided to make my own EC site.

-4.What reference did you use?
+# 4.What reference I used

--stackoverflow
--Qiita
+- stackoverflow
+- Qiita
+- W3School

-5.What library/technology/api I used
+# 5.What library/technology/api I used

--nothing yet
+- html
+- css
+- fontawesome

-6.What did I learn?
-What was the most challenging part?
+# 6.What I learned / What was the most challenging part?

--Making responsiveness design
+- To make responsiveness design
--Hamberger menu without JavaScript
+- To create Hamburger menu without JavaScript

-page structure
--Home page
--item page
--item detail page
--cart
--login
--contact
--about

-function
--add
--delete
--login
-=> purchase history
-=> favorite list
-=> customer info

-Frontend
--html
--css
+- To use Flexbox